25 Best HIDDEN GEMS of Rome That You Cannot Miss

 Galleria Spada: Borromini Perspective Gallery

-- 💰 Price: Regular ticket is 5 euros.
+- 💰 Price: Regular ticket is €5.
 EU Citizens below 18 or above 65 enter for free.
-EU Citizens from 18-25 pay 2 euros for entrance.
+EU Citizens from 18-25 pay €2for entrance.

 Galleria Spada is a gallery that showcases a small art collection from the 16th and 17th centuries and is known for one particular work of art.
 Some of the artists found in this art collection are Caravaggio, Guercino, and Titian.

-The main work of art of this palace is, without a doubt, the forced perspective gallery by Borromini.
+The main work of art in this palace is, without a doubt, the forced perspective gallery by Borromini.
 This 17th-century perspective gallery creates an optical illusion as it leads to the heroic statue of Mars.
-It turns out that the corridor is much shorter and the sculpture much shorter than they seem – but the optical illusion makes them seem much longer and larger.

 Mausoleo di Augusto

-- 💰 Price: Regular entrance is 5 euros.
+- 💰 Price: Regular entrance is €5.
 Learn more here.

-Throughout the many centuries, this mausoleum has been the property of various people who would make some reconstructions and change the purpose of the building.
 For example, in the 18th century, this burial site was used as a bullfighting ring – “Giostra dei Tori”.
 In the 1900s, it became a concert hall.

 It wouldn’t be until 1936, that fascist dictator Mussolini would close the Mausoleo di Augusto to have it restored to an archeological site.
 The last restoration took place in 2016, and only recently reopened to the public.